Republicans Must Think Georgians Really Hate San Francisco

-As a Georgia expat (who lived off and on for years in what is now the 6th congressional district) now located on the Central Coast of California, I’ve been amused by the persistent efforts of Paul Ryan’s PAC to depict Democratic congressional candidate Jon Ossoff (now in a June 20 runoff with Republican Karen Handel) as a stooge of Nancy Pelosi—you know, the ultra-liberal political boss from godless San Francisco.
+As a Georgia expat (who lived off and on for years in what is now the sixth congressional district) now located on the central coast of California, I’ve been amused by the persistent efforts of Paul Ryan’s PAC to depict Democratic congressional candidate Jon Ossoff (now in a June 20 runoff with Republican Karen Handel) as a stooge of Nancy Pelosi — you know, the ultraliberal political boss from godless San Francisco.

 The latest GOP ad, however, takes this message to new heights or depths, depending on how you look at it: